alanparmenter/Elite-Math-Font/README.md

 # Elite Math Font
- A work in progress combining the standard Elite typewriter font with the mathematical symbols from Dennis Ritchie's draft PhD thesis.
+ A work in progress combining a standard Elite typewriter font with the mathematical symbols from Dennis Ritchie's draft PhD thesis.

 To use this font, simply put Elite Math.ttf in your font folder; Unicode references apply for Greek letters, and all of the other symbols.